Download with Composer

 Since version 1.2 for Drupal 8 default blocks will be automatically placed into default regions.
 Block Class module should be enabled.

-For Drupal 7 (and Drupal 8 with theme version < 1.2) after enabling your theme most likely existed blocks will not be placed in right regions.
+For Drupal 7 (and Drupal 8 with theme version < 1.2) after enabling your theme most likely existed blocks will not be placed in the right regions.
 Placing default or your custom blocks to regions designed for it and adding necessary classes would be a good start.

 Material Base is a base theme with regular updates.
 Therefore making changes to the theme is not recommended, use subtheming instead.